Stoic-Programmer/habitica-google-scripts/README.md

 - Player.gs : Defines a PLAYER object that has functions that can be called from other scripts.
 This basically hides some of the critical API user and token values in a closure.
 - BuyArmorie.gs : Provides a function that can be scheduled periodically to see if a number of Armorie can be purchased.
 (Depends on the Utility.gs and Player.gs scripts)
 - PartyBuff.gs : Provides a function that can be scheduled periodically to cast buffs for the party up to the available amount of mana.
 (Depends on the Utility.gs and Player.gs scripts)

-- AutoQuest.gs : Automatically accepts quest invites as they occure.
-And can message the player when a quest completes.
-Mostly untouched and based upon [_Faster Auto Accept Quests and Auto Notify on Quest End_](https://raw.githubusercontent.com/elrgarcia/Habitica-Faster-Auto-Accept-Quests-and-Auto-Notify-on-Quest-End/master/Code.txt)